The facelifted Vauxhall Insignia has been spied with minimal disguise, ahead of its planned reveal at the Frankfurt motor show in September.

-Pictured here during cold weather testing in the Arctic circle, the 2013 Vauxhall Insignia estate will feature the same revised front end as the other bodystyles and a new diesel engine.
+Previously pictured during cold weather testing in the Arctic circle, the 2013 Vauxhall Insignia estate will feature the same revised front end as the other bodystyles and a new diesel engine.

+The spy shots revealed an undisguised grille, as well as updates and improvements to the interior.
 The Insignia also carries a more pronounced front splitter and fins which extend downwards from the front bumper in an attempt to smooth airflow.

 Although LED daytime running lights will be fitted, the revised headlights fitted here do without integrated LEDs.
 Little is known about modifications to the rear end, but heavily disguised taillight units suggest changes will be made.